moesabi/myrepo_comp383/README.md

 os.system('fastq-dump -I --split-files SRR5660045')
 ```

-# Step 3: Build the Reference Genome
+# Build the Reference Genome
 We will use the HCMV genome as the reference genome for our analysis.
 We will download the genome from NCBI and use bowtie2-build to build the index.
 ```python
 import os